jmlee337/Nintendont/README.md

 Use it for Melee.
 Idiot-proof your setups and put nervous top players at ease.

 See the [README](https://github.com/FIX94/Nintendont/blob/master/README.md) for standard Nintendont.
 It's just like that except:
-* Native Control is on by default.
-And you can't turn it off.
+* Native Control is locked to 'on'.
-* A friendly message assures you that Native Control is on as the game boots
+* It has UCF 0.73 built-in, turn it on from the settings menu!

 ### Quick Installation:
 1. Get the [loader.dol](loader/loader.dol?raw=true), rename it to boot.dol and put it in /apps/Nintendont/ along with the files [meta.xml](nintendont/meta.xml?raw=true) and [icon.png](nintendont/icon.png?raw=true).